Nonequilibrium dual-boson approach: Green's Functions and vertices of the reference system

-Because Markov Lindblad-type QME is sued to solve the reference system, we can employ the quantum regression relation, Eq.~(10), to evaluate correlation functions.
+Using (\ref{U}) in (\ref{qrr}) yields expressions for the single-particle ($g$ and $\chi$) and two-particle GFs of the reference system (see Appendix~\ref{appC} for details).
 To do so we have to consider several projections (contour orderings) and time orderings.
 In particular, evaluation of two-time correlation functions requires consideration of $2^1=2$ projections with $2!=2$ time orderings for each projection.
 Three-time correlation functions will require consideration of $2^2=4$ projections with $3!=6$ time orderings.
 Evaluation of four-time correlation function requires consideration of $2^3=8$ projections with $4!=24$ time orderings.
 Evaluating projections one has to take care of sign of Fermi operators permutations.

 Here $P$ is number of Fermi interchanges in the permutation of operators $\hat O_i$ by $T_c$, $\langle\langle I\rvert$ is the Liouville space bra representation of the Hilbert space identity operator, $\theta_i$ are indices of operators $\hat O_i$ rearranged is such a way that $t_{\theta_1}>t_{\theta_2}>\ldots >t_{\theta_N}$ ($t_{\theta_i}$ is real time corresponding to contour variable $\tau_{\theta_i}$), $\mathcal{U}$ is the Liouville space evolution superoperator defined in Eq.~(11), and $\mathcal{O}_{\theta_i}$ are the Liouville space superoperators corresponding to the Hilbert space operators $\hat O_i$